 I have residency in Qatar and I will be traveling to Qatar for few days to see my family.
 I graduate in May 2018 from my school.
 All my papers are legal and valid, I'm just afraid to leave the country after the announcement made on December 4th - early this month. - Here's the link to the...
 Read more »

 The proclamation does not apply to people who already have visas, and it does not cancel or revoke anyone's visa.
-Despite that, given the background and purpose of the proclamation, and the repeated anti-Muslim statements and personality of the U.S. president who issued it, staying in the United...Read more »
+Despite that, given the background and purpose of the proclamation, and the repeated anti-Muslim statements and personality of the U.S. president who issued it, staying in the...Read more »

 Did the interviewing officer ask any questions about your marriage relationship?
-If not, that might be an ominous sign that you might be scheduled for a second, more intensive and stressful "Stokes" interview, without having been given a fair chance to have your green card approved after the first...Read more »
+If not, that might be an ominous sign that you might be scheduled for a second, more intensive and stressful "Stokes" interview, without having been given a fair chance to have your green card approved after...Read more »

 Every case is unique, but if the sponsor has a sufficient steady source of income or has assets in a sufficient amount, owing back taxes in and of itself should normally not be a problem.
 USCIS is normally interested in the amount of income that a sponsor is earning and how many people he or she is...Read more »

 I currently have H1B visa that kicked off in October 2017, I'm planning to travel home in December and get H1B stamp to come back to the US.
 Will it be a problem if my H1B amendment application (change of client location) is pending while I'm getting stamp?
-Amendment hasn't been filed to USCIS yet...
+Amendment hasn't been...
 Read more »

 If you are no longer working at the location listed in your current, already approved H-1B petition, it would be safer to postpone your travel until your new H-1B petition is approved.
 Otherwise, you might have a problem getting your H-1B visa stamp from the US embassy or consulate overseas.